-Because the Warrant contains performance criteria which Comcast must achieve for the Warrant to vest, the final measurement date for the Warrant is the date on which the Warrant vests.
-Prior to the final measurement, when achievement of the performance criteria has been deemed probable, the estimated fair value of the Warrant is recorded as a reduction to net revenue based on the projected number of shares underlying the Warrant that are expected to vest, the proportion of purchases by Comcast and its affiliates within the period relative to the aggregate purchase levels required for the Warrant to vest and the thencurrent fair value of the Warrant.
-To the extent that projections change as to the number of shares underlying the Warrant that will vest and the fair market value of the Warrant changes, a cumulative catch-up adjustment is recorded in the period in which the estimates change.
+Because the Warrants contain performance criteria, which include cumulative purchase amounts Comcast must achieve for the Warrants to vest, the final measurement date for the Warrants is the date on which the Warrants vest.
+Prior to the final measurement, when achievement of the performance criteria has been deemed probable, the estimated fair value of Warrants is being recorded as a reduction to the Company's net revenue based on the estimated number of Warrants expected to vest, the proportion of purchases by Comcast within the period relative to the cumulative purchase levels required for the Warrants to vest and the then-current fair value of the related Warrants.
+To the extent that estimate change in the future as to the number of Warrants that will vest, as well as changes in the fair market value of the Warrants, a cumulative catch-up adjustment will be recorded in the period in which the estimates change.